ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   -- Generating done
   -- Build files have been written to: /Users/Jonathan/llvm/test/cmake_debug_build

-If use VM (guest machine is Linux) or Linux, build as follows,
+If using VM (guest machine is Linux) or Linux, build as follows,

 .. code-block:: bash